 - Remove from the oven when finished, and transfer to a large bowl.
 Add the banana chips and mix until evenly distributed.

-- Store in an air tight container or jar.
+- Store in an air tight container or jar for up to 2 weeks at room temperature.

 Nutrition